-The subject matter in DENCHI's works has in common the artist's fascination with tropical surroundings and architecture of Bonaire and the afro-Caribbean people who call the island home.
-DENCHI's paintings, with their intensely vibrant colors, is reminiscent of the avant-garde pop art movement of the 1960s.
+The subject matter in DENCHI's works has in common with the artist's fascination with the tropical surroundings and architecture of Bonaire and the afro-Caribbean people who call the island home.
+DENCHI's paintings, with their intensely vibrant colors, are reminiscent of the avant-garde pop art movement of the 1960s.
 His painted imagery conveys a sense of joy and his primitive realism style gives the false impression of childlike simplicity.

 DENCHI's painting career started a few years ago when he took a painting class while caring for a sick friend in Amsterdam, the Netherlands.
 Later when he returned to Bonaire, he continued with his painting.
 It was not long before DENCHI developed his style and his acrylic paintings began appearing in museums and galleries.
-DENCHI's sought after paintings can also be seen in commercial buildings, restaurants and have been purchased by private collectors.
+DENCHI's sought-after paintings can also be seen in commercial buildings, and restaurants and have been purchased by private collectors.